apache/cloudstack-documentation/source/adminguide/service_offerings.rst

    -  **Domain**: This is only visible When 'Public' is unchecked.
 When visible, this controls the domains which will be able to use this compute offering.
 A multi-selection list box will be displayed.
-One or more domains can be selected from this list box by holding down the control key and clicking on the desired domains.
+One or more domains can be selected from this list box by holding down the control key and selecting the desired domains.

-   -  **Zone**: This controls which zones a compute offering is available.
+   -  **Zone**: This controls which zones a compute offering is available in.
 'All zones' or only specific zones can be selected.
-One or more zones can be selected from this list box by holding down the control key and clicking on the desired zones.
+One or more zones can be selected from this list box by holding down the control key and selecting the desired zones.

 #.
 Click Add.